Owls: Who Are They?

 Night Sight & Stereo Hearing

 Large eyes are a predominant characteristic of nocturnal creatures and nighttime hunters.
-An owls’ eyes are so large that it cannot move them.
-What you’re doing now, shifting your eyes from side to side to read the lines of this book, an owl couldn’t do.
+An owl’s eyes are so large that it cannot move them — what you’re doing now, shifting your eyes from side to side to read the lines of this article, an owl couldn’t do.
 That’s what its famously manoeuvrable head is for.
-The 360 degree turn, often seen in media, isn’t a real possibility — to do so an owl would need to break blood vessels and tear tendons in its neck.
-But it does get close.
-Able to swivel its neck 135 degrees in either direction gives it a 270 degree view of its surroundings without needing to move its body.
-So large are the eyes that supporting bone structures — called sclerotic rings — are needed to hold them in place.
-If you want to make yourself slightly uncomfortable and see how much skull space the eyes take up in certain owl species, all you’d need to do is take a peek beneath an owls feathers and into its ear to see the base of its massive eye.
+The 360 degree turn, often seen in media, isn’t a real thing — to fully rotate its head around, an owl would need to break blood vessels and tear tendons in its neck.
+But it does get close; the ability to swivel its neck 135 degrees in either direction gives it a 270 degree view of its surroundings without needing to move its body.
+So large are the eyes that supporting bone structures, called sclerotic rings, are needed to hold them in place.
+If you want to see how much skull space the eyes take up an owls head (and make yourself slightly uncomfortable), you can simply take a peek into an owls ear-hole to see the base of its massive eye.
 These massive orbs give owls some of the best night vision of any animal, and by sitting on the front of its flat face, it allows the owl a greater depth of field — as well as prevents it from having that somewhat brainless look that other birds have when viewed from the front.

-Aside from eyes, an owls most notable characteristics may be the disk-shaped head and acute sense of hearing.
+Aside from eyes, an owl’s most notable characteristics are its disk-shaped head and acute sense of hearing.
 These two traits are linked.
 Remember that ear you peeked into before?
 Well if you look for the ear on the other side of the owls head, you’ll find that it happens to be misaligned.
-The left ear of many owl species is positioned lower than the right and the two holes are out of alignment on the vertical plain as well.
-This isn’t just some quirk of anatomy, it’s yet another sensory adaptation for nocturnal hunting.
-The disparity in alignment causes incoming sounds to hit an owls ears at slightly different times, drastically improving its ability to localise the direction, height, and distance of the sounds source.
-In contrast, our symmetrically placed ear openings only give us a rudimentary sense of the direction a sound is coming from.
-In some extreme cases, such as the Tengmalm’s Owl, also known as the boreal owl (Aegolius funereus), the asymmetry is quite apparent in the structure of the skull.
-Although, typically, an owls ear holes are hidden beneath the feathery ruff of its facials disk.
-Thi circular face shape isn’t just decorative; made from a thickened ruff and filamentous ‘auricular’ feathers — “hearing feathers” — it’s structure guides incoming soundwaves to the owls ears, like a satellite dish picking up signals.
+You don’t have some deformed individual; the left ear of many owl species is positioned lower than the right, and the two holes are out of alignment on the vertical plain as well.
+This isn’t simply some quirk of anatomy, it’s yet another sensory adaptation for nocturnal hunting.
+The disparity in alignment causes incoming sounds to hit an owl’s ears at slightly different times, drastically improving its ability to localise the direction, height, and distance of the sound’s source.
+In contrast, our symmetrically placed ear openings only give us a rudimentary sense of the where a sound is coming from.
+In some extreme cases, like in the boreal owl (Aegolius funereus), the asymmetry is quite apparent in the structure of the skull.
+In most living owls, however, their ear holes are hidden beneath the feathery ruff of their facials disks.
+This circular face shape isn’t decorative; made from a thickened ruff and filamentous ‘auricular’, or hearing feathers, the structure guides incoming soundwaves to the owls ears, like a satellite dish focuses incoming radio waves.

 The skull of boreal owl ( Aegolius funereus).

-You can see the asymmetrical ear openings — the lower one on the right and the higher one on the left.
+You can see the asymmetrical ear openings — the lower opening on the owl’s left and the higher one on its right.

 Imagine a vole, a hamster-like rodent and common owl prey item, making its way through a grassy meadow, rustling a few blades of grass, maybe nibbling on some bulbs along the way.
-Hidden in the underbrush and under the cover of night, it feels safe as it goes about its business.
-However, unbeknownst to the vole, it is broadcasting its signal to a vigilant sentinel, one with asymmetrical ears and a disc-shaped face, that sits waiting in a nearby tree.
+Hidden in the underbrush and under the cover of night, it feels safe as it goes about its nightly business.
+However, unbeknownst to the vole, it’s broadcasting its signal to a vigilant sentinel, one with asymmetrical ears and a disc-shaped face, that sits waiting in a nearby tree.
 The owl listens to the rodents movements.
-It gathers this data to construct a map in its head, pinpointing the voles precise coordinates.
-It hears the voles every move but the vole doesn’t hear the owl until a cage of talons encloses around its furry body, until its bones are crushes and its body is punctured — the grip of death is the last thing it hears and feels.
+It gathers sound data to construct a map in its head, pinpointing the voles precise coordinates.
+It hears the voles every move but the vole doesn’t hear the owl until a cage of talons clamps down around its furry body, until its bones are crushes and its body is punctured — its little life ended in a split second.
 How does an owl have such a mastery over sound?
 To hear everything but never be heard.

 Silent Hunter

-The owl's secret lies in its wing and feather structure.
-Broad and long, the wings of an owl can carry its body in a precise glide to intercept its prey.
-With fewer wing beats — less flapping, less noise — the owl can make a quiet kill, like floating death.
-But the true innovation lies in the unique leading edge of its primary feathers.
-Positioned at the front of its wing, the leading edge is where air meets the flying bird and causes gusts to blow over the rest of the wing.
+The owl's secret lies in its wing and feather structures.
+Broad and long, the wings of an owl can carry its body in a precise glide towards its prey.
+With fewer wing beats — less flapping, less noise — the owl, like floating Death, makes its quiet kill.
+But the true innovation is in the unique leading edge of its primary feathers.
+The so-called leading edge is where air meets wing, guiding the flow that streams above and below the wing, keeping the bird in flight.
 This turbulence creates noise.
-In some cases, this noise can be heard from far away; like the whistling of a soaring pigeon or the rhythmic humming of a swan in flight — a sound that they may use to communicate with one another over long distances.
-An owl, solitary as it is, has no need for this kind of communication.
+In some cases, that noise can be heard from far away; like the whistling of a soaring pigeon or the rhythmic humming of a swan in flight — a sound that they might use to communicate with other swans over long distances.
+An owl, typically a solitary soul, has no need for this kind of communication.
 Instead, it opts to silence itself almost completely.
-Its primary feathers are serrated like a comb.
-This structure breaks down the turbulence and muffles the noise of air flowing over the wing as well as shifts the angle at which it flows — possibly shifting the noise to a higher frequency, one that its prey cannot hear.
-The velvety softness of the feathers allows air to pass through them, further eliminating noise.
+Its primary feathers are serrated like a comb, a structure that breaks down the turbulence and muffles the noise of air flowing over the wing in addition to shifting the angle at which it flows — possibly shifting the noise to a higher frequency, one that its prey cannot hear.
+The velvety softness of its feathers allows air to pass through them, further eliminating noise.
 As the incoming air meets the secondary feathers, it hits soft fringes and tattered end feathers that break down sound waves moving over the wings.
-Finally, the fluffy down on the rest of the wings and legs absorbs any sound that remains.
+Finally, the fluffy down on the rest of the wings and legs absorbs any other noise that might give the owl away.

 But it has turned out a very difficult measurement problem to determine how quiet the flight of the owl is in absolute terms.
 The reason for this is that the flight of owls is so faint that even the most sensitive microphones are at their limit.

-So, instead of taking the approach of unstoppable speed and a direct attack like many other birds of prey, such as hawks and falcons, owls take it slow — able to float at 3.2 km/h (2 mph) while listening for prey before gliding down to catch it by surprise.
+Instead of taking the approach of unstoppable speed and a direct attack like many other birds of prey, such as hawks and falcons, owls take it slow — able to float at 3.2 km/h (2 mph) while listening for prey before gliding down to catch it by surprise.
 Generally, owl species that hunt for more cautious prey, like skittish rodents rather than oblivious fish, will have adapted broader combs on their leading edges.
 This widened structure further helps in reducing sound, allowing even gliding giants, like the barn owl (Tyto alba) or great grey owl (Strix nebulosa), to silently surprise jumpy mice and skittish lizards.
-Once prey is in its grasp, an owl uses tiny feathers — mostly bare barbs with a soft tuft at the end — called filoplumes attached around its beak and to its feet as "feelers", to discern and manoeuvre the prey before devouring it.
+Once prey is in its grasp, an owl uses tiny feathers called filoplumes — mostly bare barbs with a soft tuft at the end — around its beak feet as "feelers", to discern and manoeuvre the prey before devouring it.

 The structure of owl feathers and wings are the secret to their silent flight.

-But not all species conform to the stereotype of a silent, arboreal, nighttime hunter.
+However, not all species conform to the stereotype of a silent, arboreal, hunter of the night.
 For one — or four, as there are four species — there are the fish owls (Ketupa spp.), who catch their aquatic prey on not-so-silent wings, as they lack the quieting comb-like fringes on their outer primary feathers.
 There is the burrowing owl (Athene cunicularia), a long legged and dower looking bird that spends most of its time on the ground and — as its name suggests — nests in underground burrows.
-The iconic snowy owl (Bubo scandiacus) bucks the trend of nocturnal hunter, forced to catch prey during the day due to the the extreme shifts in daylight in its Arctic habitat.
+While the iconic snowy owl (Bubo scandiacus) bucks the trend of nocturnal hunter, forced to catch prey during the near-perpetual summer days of its Arctic habitat.

 Deadly Omen or Wise Bird?